 The Ronald McDonald Care Mobile builds smiles one child at a time.
-This year marks the 10th birthday for the Care Mobile, and since it opened in 2006, nearly 6,000 children have received much-needed dental care.
+This year marks the 12th birthday for the Care Mobile, and since it opened in 2006, more than 7,000 children have received much-needed dental care.

 The Care Mobile travels to schools and other community locations to provide dental care to kids who might otherwise go without.
 Many of the children who need dental care the most are members of families who may not be able to afford that care.
 Thanks to the support of Omaha, and our partnership with OneWorld Community Health Centers, those children can receive dental care at no cost to their parents.
 Plus, by traveling to school sites to care for the children, the Care Mobile makes it easier for them to receive treatments without their parents needing to take time off from work.

 The need for a Care Mobile program is overwhelming.
 Tooth decay is the most common chronic childhood disease – five times more common than asthma – and an estimated 20 percent of all low-income children have never visited a dentist before entering kindergarten.
 Children miss more than 51 million hours of school each year because of dental-related problems.